Dedicated To Delivering Accountability, Maximizing Compensation And Facilitating Your Recovery

-Can I Still File a Birth Injury Lawsuit If My Child Was Born a Few Years Ago?
+Can I Still File A Birth Injury Lawsuit If My Child Was Born A Few Years Ago?

 Here at Peter Angelos Law, our team receives queries every week from parents who are unsure of their options following a birth injury.
-One of the most common questions we hear is "can I still file a birth injury lawsuit if my child was born a few years ago?".
+One of the most common questions we hear is, “Can I still file a birth injury lawsuit if my child was born a few years ago?”.

-The answer to this question is that it depends on the length of time that has passed since the incident.
+The answer to this question depends on the length of time that has passed since the incident.
 In most cases in Maryland, parents can file birth injury lawsuits within three years of the incident.
 There are several exceptions, however, with the main one being the discovery rule, which extends the time limit to five years.

 The discovery rule allows parents to bring a birth injury lawsuit against a negligent medical provider when their child’s injuries have not been discovered for some time.
 In this scenario, a parent will have five years from the incident and no longer than three years from the date of the discovery.
 The claim must be within the five-year period.